adobe-webplatform/Snap.svg/README.md

 [Snap.svg](http://snapsvg.io)
 ======

-A JavaScript SVG library for the modern web
+A JavaScript SVG library for the modern web.
+Learn more at [snapsvg.io](http://snapsvg.io).

-API Reference is in `dist/reference.html`
+API Reference is in `dist/reference.html`.

 ### Building

-Snap.svg uses [Grunt](http://gruntjs.com/) to build
+Snap.svg uses [Grunt](http://gruntjs.com/) to build.

-* Open the terminal from the Snap.svg directory
+* Open the terminal from the Snap.svg directory:

         cd Snap.svg

-* Install its command line interface (CLI) globally
+* Install its command line interface (CLI) globally:

         npm install -g grunt-cli

 _*You might need to use `sudo npm`, depending on your configuration._

-* Install dependencies with npm
+* Install dependencies with npm:

         npm install